-In cases where the investigator preliminarily determines a policy violation occurred, either party may schedule a meeting with or submit a written statement to the Academic Deanto provide input on sanctions.
-The Academic Dean will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, the respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other relevant information, and will determine a proposed sanction.
+In cases where the investigator preliminarily determines a policy violation occurred, either party may schedule a meeting with or submit a written statement to the Dean of Academic Affairs to provide input on sanctions.
+The Dean of Academic Affairs will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, the respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other relevant information, and will determine a proposed sanction.

-The Academic Dean will propose a sanction in all cases where there is a preliminary determination that the policy was violated.
-The Academic Dean will notify the parties of the proposed sanction and supporting rationale within 15 business days of the notice of investigative findings and preliminary determination.
+The Dean of Academic Affairs will propose a sanction in all cases where there is a preliminary determination that the policy was violated.
+The Dean of Academic Affairs will notify the parties of the proposed sanction and supporting rationale within 15 business days of the notice of investigative findings and preliminary determination.